karendeng00/Suicide-Data-Analysis/proposal/proposal.md

 other data.
 Furthermore, it is known that suicides sometimes go falsely reported or unreported at all- for instance, suicides have been occasionally reported as farming or hunting accidents- so we will be conscious of this as we conduct the investigation.
+It has also come to our attention that not every nation is represented, which will limit our ability to compare truly worldwdide, but we will be able to prepare nation to nation and regions to region.

 The data can be found
 here: